 Rebecca advances the Leonard A. Schlesinger Fund’s efforts on the field of Global Healthcare Entrepreneurship (GHE) which is a nascent field of study that examines the systemic gaps in global healthcare systems that limits access, to affordable, safe and high quality healthcare in resource constrained settings.
 The goal of GHE is to empower individuals to apply Babson’s Entrepreneurial Thought & Action (ETA) to this problems both as entrepreneurs and intrapreneurs.
 Prior to joining the Lewis Institute, she worked at MIT Sloan Executive Education.

-Rebecca is earned her MBA at here at Babson concentrating in Entrepreneurship and one of the inaugural cohorts of the Lewis Institute's Business & Social Innovation Intesity Track.
-Rebecca earned her undergraduate degree at Bentley College in Management.
+Rebecca earned her MBA at here at Babson concentrating in Entrepreneurship and one of the inaugural cohort members of the Lewis Institute's Business & Social Innovation Intensity Track.
+She also holds a BS in Management from Bentley University.